 Understanding Texas’ Modified Comparative Fault Rule

-A beneficial settlement or verdict can award you compensation for your medical expenses, lost wages, property damage, and other non-economic damages as determined by the court.
+A beneficial settlement or verdict can award you compensation for your medical expenses, lost wages, property damage, the wrongful death of a loved one, and other non-economic damages as determined by the court.
 However, the defendant’s insurance company may try to limit your damages or eliminate your right to compensation by utilizing Texas’ modified comparative fault rule.

 When an accident has been reported, insurance company adjusters frantically start investigating the case.
 Like any company, their priority is to make and save money.
 Your case has the potential to cost the defendant’s insurance company a lot of money.
 Your path to restitution may get a little complicated if the insurance company can prove that you’re even partially responsible for the accident.
 Per the modified comparative fault rule, your damages may be reduced or eliminated depending on how the court calculates each party’s percentage of fault.
 Only an experienced car accident attorney can effectively investigate your case and develop a litigation strategy that reflects and achieves your legal and financial objectives.